Frequently Asked Questions

 No, there is no set course for you to enrol on.
 Every single week there will be a number of first timers and therefore we always run a complete Beginners lesson.
 You can simply turn up to any venue of your choice, as and when you like, and pick up where you left off.

-Venues in your area can all be found simply by visiting our Venue Finder.
+Venues in your area can all be found simply by visiting our Classes Finder.

 No. There is no need to take a partner with you because everyone will be moved around, giving them the opportunity to dance with a range of people in the lesson.